comsci-uwc-isak/journal-shoooo/casestudy.md

 5. Distribution of bitcoin owners?
   30% owners own 98.3%
   1% of world population owns 45%
-6. What is a market tree?
+6. What is a Merkle tree?

+Define: nonrepudiation

+Nonrepudiation is the assurance that someone cannot deny something.
+Typically, nonrepudiation refers to the ability to ensure that a party to a contract or a communication cannot deny the authenticity of their signature on a document or the sending of a message that they originated.
+To repudiate means to deny